 #### Configuration

 Modules that need to declare configuration implement `ConfigurableModuleInterface`.
-The returned array is merged into the `kernel.config` container service during boot:
+The returned array is merged from every configurable module and made available as `Config\ConfigInterface` in the container after boot:

 ```